Do you ever wish your life could just slow down a little?Everything is super fast paced nowadays and we are expected to keep up.

 In yin yoga we have a greater and deeper connection to our body, allowing us to really let go in the situation.

 Balance is the key to living a more peaceful life, so introducing yin yoga to your regular yoga routine can have a positive impact on the way you live.
-So find a yin yoga class near you and bring balance to your yoga practice and to your body and mind.
+So find a yin yoga class near you (or join an online studio) and bring balance to your yoga practice and to your body and mind.